amrvac/amrvac/doc/par.md

 to the pole.
 In cylindrical coordinates, it means that the radial and vertical components should be symmetric while the orthoradial component is antisymmetric.
 In spherical coordinates, it means that the radial component is symmetric while the two remaining components are antisymmetric.
-Any other boundary condition at the pole than symm or asymm results in the error message "Boundary condition at pole should be symm or asymm".

-The case of periodic boundaries can be handled with setting 'periodic' for all variables at both boundaries that make up a periodic pair.
-Hence triple periodic in 3D MHD where 8 variables are at play means setting _typeboundary=8*'periodic',8*'periodic',8*'periodic',8*'periodic',8*'periodic',8*'periodic'_.
 For 3D cylindrical and spherical grid computations, the singular polar axis is trivially handled using a so-called pi-periodic boundary treatment, where periodicity across the pole comes from the grid cell diagonally across the